• About

 Coleus seedlings I grew in my garage

-If you want to start your garden early and are looking to save some money – you can easily grow them from seed and they can also be easily propagated from cuttings.
+If you want to start your garden early and are looking to save some money – you can easily grow them from seed.
 I planted seeds this year in my garage under a grow light.

-And in the winter, you can take some clippings to bring some indoors to root and keep for next summer.
+They can also be easily propagated from cuttings by just sticking them in water to grow roots.
+In the winter, you can take some clippings to bring some indoors to root and keep for next summer.
 They make a colorful addition to your kitchen window, and you can even grow it as a houseplant year round, if you wish.

 Red and lime green coleus leaves create abundant color in the shade